aclap-dev/vdhcoapp/README.md

-vdhcoapp is a multi-platform (Windows, Mac, Linux) application providing the Video DownloadHelper browser with:
+vdhcoapp is a multi-platform (Windows, Mac, Linux) application providing the Video DownloadHelper add-on browser with:

 - file writing API features that are not available from the browser
 - a build of the ffmpeg video converter